Wavelet penalized likelihood estimation in generalized functional models: Algorithm and simulation study

 In the particular Gaussian case, the two steps are non iterative.
-We explicit how the estimators are implemented in a Gaussian framework to ameliorate the comprehension of the algorithm:

-\begin{description} \item[Step 1:] The iterate $f^{(k+1)}$ is the wavelet estimator for the observations $y-X^T\bbeta^{(k)}$, with a thresholding on wavelet coefficients with an uniform threshold level $\lambda$. \item[Step 2:] We obtain $\bbeta^{(k+1)}$ by a maximum likelihood estimation on $y-f^{(k+1)}$; this means that one have $\bbeta^{(k+1)}=(X^T X)^{-1}X^T (Y-f^{(k+1)})$. \end{description} We can recognize the {\it backfitting} algorithm studied in \cite{ChangQu}, \cite{FadiliBullmore} and \cite{gannaz}.
+We explicit how the estimators are implemented in a Gaussian framework to ameliorate the comprehension of the algorithm: \begin{description} \item[{\bf Step 1:}] The iterate $f^{(k+1)}$ is the wavelet estimator for the observations $y-X^T\bbeta^{(k)}$, with a soft-thresholding on wavelet coefficients with an uniform threshold level $\lambda$. \item[{\bf Step 2:}] We obtain $\bbeta^{(k+1)}$ by a maximum likelihood estimation on $y-f^{(k+1)}$; this means that one has $\bbeta^{(k+1)}=(X^T X)^{-1}X^T (Y-f^{(k+1)})$. \end{description} We can recognize the {\it backfitting} algorithm studied in \cite{ChangQu}, \cite{FadiliBullmore} and \cite{gannaz}.
 In a Gaussian framework, the variance in observations is constant and consequently the threshold level is uniform.
 In a generalized framework, the matrix $W$ ponderates the threshold level to take into account the inhomogeneity of the variance.

 In generalized functional models, {\it i.e.}~without the presence of a linear part, the numerical implementation of the estimators proposed here has already been explored by \cite{Sardy}.
 The authors propose an interior point algorithm based on the dual maximisation problem.
 Comparing to this resolution scheme, our procedure has the advantage of an easy interpretation of the different steps in the algorithm.
 As noted previously, wavelet estimators have also been explored by \cite{AntoniadisBesbeasSapatinas}, \cite{AntoniadisSapatinas} and \cite{BrownCaiZhou}.
 These papers need to aggregate the data into a given number of bins.
 If the two first cited papers allow to choose small size of bins, it appears to be quite a constraint for the third one.
 Actually, it is worthy noticing the simplicity of our algorithm, {\it e.g.}~comparing with those implementations.